benitmatumona/Java-full-course/src/main/java/module02/README.md

 }
 ```

-### Real-Life Example:

-If you are over 18, enter the club.
-Otherwise, stay outside.

 ---

-## 🔹 `if / else if / else`
+## `if / else if / else`

-Used when multiple conditions are possible.
+Used when multiple conditions must be evaluated.

 ```java
 if (condition1) {